FelipeIzolan/svelte5-heatmap/README.md

 - ``onmouseover`` - onmouseover event.

 > [!NOTE]
-> The heatmap size is determined by the parent element's font size, as it uses em units
+> The heatmap size is determined by the parent element's font size, as it uses **em** units.

 ## 📜 License